Deputies: Covington man shot multiple times over social media post

 TIPTON COUNTY, Tenn. — The Tipton County Sheriff’s Office is investigating a shooting in Covington that appears to be the result of a social medial feud.

-According to investigators, Montevis “Snoppy” Johnson was accused of shooting a man several times.
-The victim was taken to Regional Medical Center.
+According to investigators, Montevis “Snoopy” Johnson was accused of shooting a man several times.

+Johnson said in the affidavit, “I shot him in the leg two, three times.
+I shot him first time, and he was still charging at me, so I shot him two more times.”

+Johnson also said he just really “wanted to scare him,” and he was arrested without incident at an apartment in Covington.

 Invasive jumping worms spread through Tennessee